Table of Contents

 - Save "Index.blade.php"

-- Modify Auto-pay on new credit card payments by entering the the file which controls the logic for adding new cards:\
+- Modify Auto-pay on new credit card payments by entering the file which controls the logic for adding new cards:\

 droplet#nano ./customer_portal/resources/views/pages/billing/add_card.blade.php